pypimo/DSA/algo/graphs.md

 bool isCycle(int V, vector<int> adj[]) {
        queue<pair<int,int>>q;
         vector<int> vis(V,0);

-        for (int i=0; i<V; i++) {
+        //for connected components, also cannot use a single vis array for (int i=0; i<V; i++) {
             if (detect(i,adj,V)) return true;
         }
         return false;
 }
 ```
+- if a single vis array then 1->2->3 trverssed (no cycle)
+- if (-1->)4->2, then vis checks that 2 can traverse to 3, and 3 is not a parent thus cycle
+- but that is false, there is no cycle
+## using dfs
 # Topological Sorting
 - only vaild for DAG (directed acyclic graph)
 - ordering such that if edges are return, so edge from u->v means u will be befoore v in the ordering